TrevorPilley/phone-number-parser/CONTRIBUTING.md

 ### Add a parser

 1. If the `DefaultPhoneNumberParser` can parse the file, add tests for the country using the `DefaultPhoneNumberParser` as appropriate - typically the min and max permitted subscriber number(s) are tested within each national destination code/number kind.
-2. If country requires more complex logic to determine the national destination code, or the performance of the `DefaultPhoneNumberParser` is not acceptable then add a custom parser `{Iso3166Code}PhoneNumberParser` (see the GB one as an example) and add test cases based upon the data file.
+2. If country requires more complex logic to determine the national destination code, or the performance of the `DefaultPhoneNumberParser` is not acceptable then add a custom parser named `{Iso3166Code}PhoneNumberParser` (see the GB one as an example) and add test cases based upon the data file.
 3. Add a unit test for `Parse` in `PhoneNumber_Parse_{Continent}_Tests.cs` to check the number is parsed correctly and the country code is assigned.